Skip to content

 ranking_function str

-The ranking function to use.
-Currently, "rmse" and "bed" are supported.
-RMSE is the standard ranking function in symbolic regression, calculating the error between the ground truth values and outputs of expressions with fitted free parameters.
-BED is a stochastic measure that calculates the behavioral distance between two expressions that can contain free parameters.
-Its advantage is that expressions with lots of parameters are less likely to overfit, and thus the measure focuses more on structure identification.
+Ranking function to use. "rmse" calculates the error between ground truth values and expression outputs with fitted free parameters. "bed" is a stochastic measure of behavioral distance between expressions; it is less sensitive to overfitting and focuses more on structure identification.

 'rmse'